District Standard Materials and Equipment

 Although LEED certification or other green standards may or may not be a project requirement, SBCC is committed to designing and constructing all new buildings and major modernization projects following best sustainable practices.
 To the extent fiscally possible, consideration should be given to all aspects that could reduce the projects impact on the environment and on the current and future building occupants.
 Energy and water efficiency are high priorities and every effort should be made to make the project as efficient as possible.

-Any questions regarding this information should be directed to the Director of Facilities & Campus Development.
+Any questions regarding this information should be directed to the Senior Director of Facilities, Planning and Campus Development.